-Cajun/Creole food culture is steeped in tradition and the influences of its heritage.
+Cajun and Creole food cultures are steeped in tradition and the influences of its heritage.
 Let’s start with the language of Acadiana.
 You will find many new and sometimes confusing terms that will both baffle and intrigue.
 Most are Cajun-derived terms based on traditional French and some are just plain unexplainable.
 Either way, the language of food in Acadiana is most colorful, and lots of fun to figure out.
 Here’s a taste sample:

-Andouille (ahn do ee) is a building block of the cuisine.
+Andouille (ahn DOO ee) is a building block of the cuisine.
 To say it is simply a spicy pork sausage smoked in a casing totally understates its role as a foundation for many great Cajun and Creole dishes.
 It is sold everywhere, and it is unquestionably the most used of all Cajun sausages as a seasoning ingredient.
-My favorite is found at Don’s in Carencro, but many other smokehouses have outstanding versions.
+My favorite is found at Poche’s north of Breaux Bridge, but many other smokehouses have outstanding versions.
 There’s even an Andouille Trail in Louisiana’s River Parishes that is a culinary centerpiece of Louisiana sausage makers, butchers, and chefs featuring the iconic sausage.

 Cochon de Lait (coo shawn duh lay) refers to a suckling pig roast.
 Translated, “milk pig” means that this is a young pig still attached to the sow’s milk and thus, perfect for roasting on a spit.
 Many restaurants across Louisiana are now featuring cochon de lait dishes on their menus, many of which are from slow roasted pork butts versus the whole pig.
 Still good, but somehow misses the point of tradition.